mateusz-nalepa/cpu-io-queues-can-be-everywhere/README.md

 # Notes

 ## Note 1
-Do not look here for good coding practices.
 Examples here are as minimal as possible.
 They are only showing thread pool saturation.
-Programming principles like: SOLID, KISS, DRY were not being taken into consideration when creating this repo.
+Programming principles like: SOLID, KISS, DRY, Hexagonal Architecture were not being taken into consideration when creating this repo.

 ## Note 2